portworx/px-docs/troubleshooting.md

 keywords: portworx, troubleshooting, logs, issue
 sidebar: home_sidebar
 ---
-For troubleshooting help, get logs for PX-Developer, just as you do for any other Docker container.
+For troubleshooting help, get logs for PX-Enterprise or PX-Developer, just as you do for any other Docker container.
 For example:

 * `docker ps` and get the CONTAINER ID for PX-Developer
 * `docker logs [CONTAINER_ID]`

-**"No such file or directory" message when running on SELinux**
+#### "No such file or directory" message when running on SELinux

  If you have `SELinux` enabled, you may get the following error message:
  ```